-Just as an refresher on the National Broadband Network which actually began with Howard in which the increasingly obsolete copper was reviewed for preference for a fiber network by a Senate committee in 2003.
+Just as a refresher on the National Broadband Network which began with Howard in which the increasingly obsolete copper was reviewed for preference for a fibre network by a Senate committee in 2003.
 Despite several false starts it never really floated until Labor announced its intention to build it, as an election platform in 2007.
 Submissions abounded till 2009 when Labor proposed a Fiber to the Premises/House (FTTP/FTTH) solution.
-NBN Co was created in 2009 and both criticism and praise followed the complicated progress of it’s creation and funding.
+NBN Co was created in 2009, and both criticism and praise followed the complicated progress of its creation and funding.
 Labor’s FTTH (Fiber to the House) model provided for 100Mb/sec transfer rates and public surveys showed over 70% public popularity.
 Malcolm Turnbull in opposition began advocating a Fibre to the Node (FTTN) model but took no account of how degraded the copper network and street hubs were to connect from nodes to home and workplaces despite being otherwise advised.
 The promise was 25Mb/sec by 2016.
-The Abbott government changed the strategy mid operation to a FTTN model in a politically motivated review.
-Nobody managed to keep any of their promises or claims and pricing rises and technological obstructions multiplied.
-The result has been a shortsighted waste of time that has squandered billions of dollars on obsolete technology that will leave our country lagging behind the developed world.
+The Abbott government changed the strategy mid operation to an FTTN model in a politically motivated review.
+Nobody managed to keep any of their promises or claims and pricing rises, and technological obstructions multiplied.
+The result has been a short sighted waste of time that has squandered billions of dollars on obsolete technology that will leave our country lagging behind the developed world.
 (44th for Internet speeds in the world so far).

 HEALTH AND EDUCATION